 It has been my experience that rarely a paronychia clears up on its own, although it can happen.
 More likely the portion of ingrown toe nail will have to be removed.
 Many times this can be done without local anesthesia, but sometimes the toe does have to be put to sleep in order to remove the offending nail.
 If a patient comes to the office with a first time problem, I generally just remove the ingrown nail with the understanding that the piece of nail removed will grow back.
 However, if a patient develops a recurring problem I generally recommend an office procedure whereby the offending piece of nail is removed on a permanent basis.
 It is important to note, that only the ingrown portion of the nail not the whole nail needs to be removed.

-Below is a video of a phenol and alcohol technique (P&A), for ingrown toe nail removal.
+Below is a video of a phenol and alcohol technique (P&A), for removing an ingrown toe nail.
 This is an office procedure done under local anesthesia.
 After the ingrown nail is removed the growth plate (matrix) is destroyed using repeated applications of phenol, a matrixectomy.
 The remaining phenol is then neutralized by applying alcohol to the area.
 (This surgical video was not performed by me.)

 In most cases an antibiotic without nail removal will not work.
 What I have seen over the years is patients who were put on oral antibiotics by their primary care doctor and while the toe seemed to improve while they were on the medication as soon as they finished they ended up with a worsening of the toe.
 If the nail is piercing the flesh it is almost always going to re-infect unless it is removed.